๐ŸฅธEthics

 Accessibility

-• Inclusive design builds accommodation into systems from the start rather than retrofitting solutions
+• Inclusive design builds accommodation into systems from the start rather than retrofitting solutions after the fact, which is both more effective and more respectful of dignity

-Compare: Equity vs. Distributive Justice—both concern fair allocation, but equity focuses on outcome-based adjustments while distributive justice provides theoretical frameworks (Rawlsian, utilitarian, libertarian) for determining what "fair" means.
+Compare: Equity vs. Distributive Justice: both concern fair allocation, but equity focuses on outcome-based adjustments while distributive justice provides theoretical frameworks (Rawlsian, utilitarian, libertarian) for determining what "fair" means.
 If an FRQ asks you to evaluate a policy, identify which framework is being applied.

 Process and Participation

 These principles focus on how decisions are made rather than just what outcomes result.
-The underlying insight: legitimate outcomes require legitimate processes, and those affected by decisions deserve voice in making them.
+The underlying insight: legitimate outcomes require legitimate processes, and those affected by decisions deserve a voice in making them.

 Procedural Justice